Skin grafting: Donor selection

+Healing process

+Stages of healing

 The graft is carefully spread on the bare area to be covered.
 It is held in place by a few small stitches or surgical staples.
+The healing process for skin grafts typically occurs in three stages: plasmatic imbibition, capillary inosculation, and neovascularization.

-The graft is initially nourished by a process called plasmatic imbibition in which the graft "drinks plasma".
-New blood vessels begin growing from the recipient area into the transplanted skin within 36 hours in a process called capillary inosculation.
+During the first 24 hours, the graft is initially nourished by a process called plasmatic imbibition in which the graft "drinks plasma" (i.e., absorbs nutrients from the underlying recipient bed).

+Between 2–3 days, new blood vessels begin growing from the recipient area into the transplanted skin in a process called capillary inosculation.

+Between 4–7 days, neovascularization occurs in which new blood vessels form between the graft and the recipient tissues.

+Other

 To prevent the accumulation of fluid under the graft which can prevent its attachment and revascularization, the graft is frequently meshed by making lengthwise rows of short, interrupted cuts, each a few millimeters long, with each row offset by half a cut length like bricks in a wall.
 In addition to allowing for drainage, this allows the graft to both stretch and cover a larger area as well as to more closely approximate the contours of the recipient area.
 However, it results in a rather pebbled appearance upon healing that may ultimately look less aesthetically pleasing.

 An increasingly common aid to both pre-operative wound maintenance and post-operative graft healing is the use of negative pressure wound therapy (NPWT).
 This system works by placing a section of foam cut to size over the wound, then laying a perforated tube onto the foam.
 The arrangement is then secured with bandages.
 A vacuum unit then creates negative pressure, sealing the edges of the wound to the foam, and drawing out excess blood and fluids.
 This process typically helps to maintain cleanliness in the graft site, promotes the development of new blood vessels, and increases the chances of the graft successfully taking.
 NPWT can also be used between debridement and graft operations to assist an infected wound in remaining clean for a period of time before new skin is applied.
 Skin grafting can also be seen as a skin transplant.

 Z-plasty

 This is based upon the principle of mobilizing a full segment of skin from an area to the site needing tissue replacement.
 The flaps are triangularly shaped opposite each other.
-It can be used in direct excision and closure of a bad scar to produce a better looking and healing scar.
+It can be used in direct excision and closure of a contracted scar to produce a better looking and healing scar.
 It helps to elongate and break up a linear scar.
 It also gives a good result in the release of linear contractures.
-Z-plasty is described as the plastic surgeon's best friend being of paramount importance and a frequently used method in both single multiple forms.
+Z-plasty is of paramount importance to the plastic surgeon and a frequently used method in both single multiple forms.